saad415/Weather-Deep-Learning/README.md

 ## Overview

-This is simple weather image classification Flask app trained on the top of pretrained VGG-16 model.This classifier can identify whether an image depicts "Cloudy," "Foggy," "Rainy," "Sunny," "Shine," or "Sunrise."
+This is simple weather image classification Flask app trained on the top of pretrained VGG-16 model.This classifier takes picture(showcasing weather) and identify whether an image depicts "Cloudy," "Foggy," "Rainy," "Sunny," "Shine," or "Sunrise."

 ## Motivation